-Refinery Storage Corrosion [REF-RSC-1]
+Refinery Treatment Process Corrosion [REF-RTP-1]

-STATUS LEVEL DURATION
+STATUS LEVEL DURATION Coming soon Basic (Level 1) ~1 hr

-Released Basic (Level 1) 1 hr
+This eLearning course aims to educate on the sources of corrosion, types of corrosion and mechanisms for preventing or mitigate the impact on the following process units: Amine Treatment and Merox Treatment.

-This eLearning course aims to educate on the sources of corrosion, types of corrosion, and mechanisms for preventing or mitigating the impact on most of the storage facilities in an oil refinery installation.
-It includes detailed discussions on the corrosion mechanisms and the impact on equipment and instruments in the storage facilities.
-Corrosion-preventing actions that can be applied during the design stage and control activities during normal operation, routine, and special maintenance activities are discussed for each tank type and their associated facilities along the eLearning course.
-Effective corrosion control minimizes its destructive impact, thereby enhancing the operating cycles of process units, optimizing maintenance costs, and ensuring safer and more profitable operations of the refining installations and their storage facilities.
+Detailed discussions on the corrosion mechanisms and the impact on equipment and instruments taking place at each one of the treatment refining process units listed above are held.

-Process engineers, planning and economics engineers, inspection engineers, HSE engineers, maintenance engineers and supervisors, laboratory managers and supervisors, turnaround planners and operation supervisors.
+Corrosion preventing actions that can be applied during the design stage and control actions during normal operation, routine and special maintenance activities are discussed for each process unit along the eLearning course.

-- Examine the sources and mechanisms of corrosion in feedstocks, intermediate streams, and final products storage facilities - Recognize and apply select mitigation methods for different sources and mechanisms of corrosion
+Effective corrosion control minimizes its destructive impact, thereby enhancing operating cycles of process units, optimizing maintenance costs, and ensuring safer and more profitable operations of the refining installations.